realXiaochen/Crawler/README.md

-# Data extraction: crawling and ranking webpage
+# Web Crawler
+A small program that
-    Crawl a domain.
+-Crawl a domain.
-    Extract all the page within the domain to a database.
+-Extract all the page within the domain to a database.
-    Rank all the pages.
+-Rank all the pages.

+Demonstration of basic data extraction skill

-## spider.py
+## Tool Used
-    Crawling using urllib, Beautifulsoup, sqlite3
+- python (urllib, Beautifulsoup)
+- sqlite

-## pagerank.py
+## Algorithm
-    Ranking using pagerank, python dictionary
+- crawling: deep first search
+- ranking: pagerank